djoleglc/StatisticalArbitrage/README.md

 ## Retrieve Data
 - `RetrieveData.ipynb`: notebook where it is possible to see an example of data retrieving using the utils implemented

+## Object
+-  `NamesCoinsAvailable.joblib` : list containing all the coins for which the code is up to date
+-  `MarginFeeCoins_Dictionary.joblib` : dict containing margin fee interest